MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Related Work

 \section{Related Work}

 \textbf{Multi-Modal 3D Scene Datasets.} Despite the availability of various 3D scene datasets ranging from the early SUN RGB-D~\cite{sunrgbd} to more recent large-scale ones~\cite{scannet,arkitscenes,3rscan,mp3d,hm3d}, there remains a scarcity of datasets with multi-modal annotations that focus on language-grounded 3D scene understanding.
 Predominantly, earlier efforts like ScanRefer~\cite{scanrefer}, ReferIt3D~\cite{referit3d}, and ScanQA~\cite{scanqa} have been centered on ScanNet, pioneering the way of human annotations and template-based generation.
 SQA3D~\cite{sqa3d} further emphasizes the role of ''situation'' in the context.
+As subsequent efforts, RIORefer~\cite{miyanishi2024cross3dvgcrossdataset3dvisual} and ARKitSceneRefer~\cite{kato-etal-2023-arkitscenerefer} are similar to ScanRefer but focus on 3RScan and ARKitScene.
 However, most of them are still limited in amount and scene diversity.
 Recent initiatives began to pursue scaling up such 3D-text data pairs to push multi-modal 3D learning towards the next stage.
 For example, 3D-VisTA~\cite{3dvista} generates scene descriptions from existing 3D vision-language tasks, templates, and GPT-3 to obtain ScanScribe for pre-training.
-EmbodiedScan~\cite{wang2023embodiedscan} and SceneVerse~\cite{sceneverse} either collect more scenes or annotate more objects, scaling up annotations to millions.
+EmbodiedScan~\cite{wang2023embodiedscan} and SceneVerse~\cite{sceneverse}(real\& synthetic) either collect more scenes or annotate more objects, scaling up annotations to millions.
 However, since there are only object annotations in previous scene datasets, all these works lack explicit hierarchical information in 3D scenes, \emph{i.e.}, different granularities of grounding entities.
 Furthermore, most works scale up the annotation without humans in the loop, making them not suitable to serve as benchmarks for 3D-LLMs.
 This paper addresses these gaps and introduces the largest ever multi-modal 3D dataset with comprehensive annotations for both training and benchmarks (Tab.~\ref{tab:dataset-comparison}).

 \textbf{Language-Grounded 3D Scene Understanding.} Accompanying these datasets, algorithms for language-grounded 3D scene understanding also make rapid progress.
 Earlier works focused on crafting specialized models for individual tasks, and recent research has ventured into consolidating these tasks or delving into universal frameworks, capitalizing on the powerful capability of LLMs.